Fiduciary vs Financial Advisor: Make the Right Choice for Your Future

 Financial planners help you create a comprehensive plan for your financial future, covering areas like savings, insurance, and estate planning.
 Insurance agents focus on helping you select the right insurance policies to protect your assets.

 Financial advisors get paid in different ways.
 Commission-based advisors earn money by selling financial products.
 Fee-based advisors charge a combination of fees and commissions.
-Fee-only advisors, like those here at Phillip James Financial, charge a straightforward fee for their services, avoiding any potential conflicts of interest.
+Fee-only advisors, like those here at Phillip James Financial, charge a straightforward fee for their services, minimizing conflicts of interest.

 Key Differences Between the Two